canonical-web-and-design/practices/workflow/UX-and-design-proposals.md

 When ready for wireframes and visual design it can then move to Zeplin.
 Use tags and naming convention in a way that reflects the status of the project.

-## Publishing on Miro/Zeplin
+## Publishing on Miro and Zeplin

 ### Naming convention

 **Main section**
-To group all the projects we use the main section on Zeplin, which groups things on a cycle and product level.
+- To group all the projects we use the main section on Zeplin, which groups things on a cycle and product level.
 It should be named [CycleYY.MM Product]

 Example: “20.04 Snap”

 **Projects name**
-Name your projects this way, using the year and the month of the cycle the project refers to: [CycleYY.MM] [Product] - [Project name]
+- Name your projects this way, using the year and the month of the cycle the project refers to: [CycleYY.MM] [Product] - [Project name]

 Example: “20.04 Snap - Progressive release”